FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

 - A British or Irish citizen

-- A refugee or has humanitarian protection
+- A refugee or holds humanitarian protection

 - A holder of a Turkish Businessperson or Worker visa